gbrough/GettingStartedMachineLearning/Intelligence.md

-## Machine Learning Insipred by human intelligence
+## Machine Learning Insipred by Human Intelligence

  1. Generalization Learning - Learning that enables the learner to be able to perform better in situation not previously encountered.
  2. Reasoning - Draw conclusions appropriate to the situation at hand.